sensorius/TheSquirrelCafe/README.md

 **Feeder Wiring:**
 ![Wiring Sketch](/docs/feeder-wiring-reed-tm1637.jpg "Wiring of Reed Switch an LED Display")

+**Prerequisites**

+Currently, I'm using a Logitech C270 USB webcam to capture photos of the squirrels at the nut feeder.
+Therefore you need to install a USB Webcam package.
+I've opted for the 'fswebcam' package.

+<code>sudo apt-get install fswebcam</code>

 **Useful shell commands**

 A 'live' view of a logfile: